 Specifies the number of segments.
+(Range is 0-2147483647; Default is 15000)

 SET RCVDATAQLS

 This is the low threshold value (in segments) for the size of the receiving NetEx DataQue for each network connection.
 See the 'rcvdataqhs' parameter for the description of how this value is used.
 (Prot 4 only)